 Do Women Have a Favorable Advantage with Mesothelioma?

-A new study of mutations that are gender-specific was found for the first time in a research study at the Women’s Hospital at Brigham International Mesothelioma Program (IMP).
+A new study of gender-specific mutations was found for the first time in a research study at the Women’s Hospital at Brigham International Mesothelioma Program (IMP).
 Research has shown that typically, women have better outcomes and a higher chance of survival than men with comparable diagnoses.
-The first step towards developing adequate treatments for those suffering from mesothelioma is to identify the various mutations and why women have the favored position when diagnosed.Gender-Specific Outcome Study
+The first step towards developing adequate treatments for those suffering from mesothelioma is identifying the various mutations and why women have the favored position when diagnosed.Gender-Specific Outcome Study

-Investigating the differences amongst these mutations in women and men is essential when learning the ways we can differentiate and create more personalized medical care.
+Investigating the differences amongst these mutations in women and men is essential when learning how to differentiate and create more personalized medical care.
 Determining whether women have an advantage genetically based on properties of molecular tumors includes recognizing their specific mutations to answer this question: Is there something we can learn about these cancerous genes that are in women to help us improve mesothelioma treatments for men?
-Analyzing the tumor genome and documenting the genetic differences allows one to see how the mutations interact with each other.
+Analyzing the tumor genome and documenting the genetic differences allows one to see how the mutations interact.
 This will improve and provide new approaches for specific therapies.Survival Rates

 The five-year survival rate for women is estimated at 22% and 9% for men.
 The difference stretches even more when you are studying the numbers of patients that are younger than 50-years-old.